 From there, choose “add library folder,” then navigate to the corresponding drive and click “add new folder.”
 Give the directory whatever name you like.
 Once you’ve done that, click “select” to add it to your Steam library folders.

 Moving Games to a New Library

-Step 1: Right-click an installed game, and select “properties.”
+Right-click an installed game and select “properties.”

-That’s it.
-Steam will move the game’s local files to the new directory and you’ll free space for that new game or all those cat .gifs.
-The process used to be a lot more tedious because Steam didn’t have a baked-in feature for moving games without reinstalling them, so make sure you’re running the latest version of Steam to enjoy these quality of life features.
+The process of moving Steam library folders to a different location used to be a lot more tedious.
+That’s because Steam didn’t have a baked-in feature for moving games without reinstalling them, so make sure you’re running the latest version of Steam to enjoy these quality of life features.

 Moving a Library